gds32571/serial-control/README.md

 The serial string has first character is the output pin 0 - pin 5 which is ATTiny44 package pins 13 - 8.
 Second character is the desired pin state, either 0 or 1.
 Connect serial from ESPEasy TX to ATTiny pin 10 (package pin 2).
 You can/should use a 1K resistor between the two.
 Create a "Serial Server" device in ESPEasy.
 Set a TCP port which isn't used (but could be), 300 baud.

-In the rules, a serialsend,51 will send data 51 to the ATTiny.
+For example, in the rules, a "serialsend,51" will send data characters "51" to the ATTiny.
 This will set pin 5 to HIGH.
+See also: https://www.letscontrolit.com/wiki/index.php/Ser2Net for more information.